What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Not All Employees Are Motivated By the Same Thing

-While a reward and punishment system can work well in some instances, finding things that motivate everyone to the same extent can be tricky.
+While a reward-and-punishment system can work well in some instances, identifying what motivates everyone equally can be tricky.
 For example, one worker might value extra time off but not care about perks like a flexible work schedule, while another might only see money as a worthwhile reward.

 Employees Discussing Motivators

 Similarly, some individuals might not desire material or concrete rewards at all.
-Rather than being motivated by the types of things you can offer through a rewards program, they might instead only really find motivation in making a difference, helping their customers, or doing a good job.
+Rather than by the rewards you can offer through a rewards program, they might be motivated by making a difference, helping their customers, or doing a good job.

-While it's easy to focus on the downsides for employees, it's also important to recognize that there are some disadvantages to this leadership structure for leaders as well.
+While it's easy to focus on the downsides for employees, it's also important to recognize that this leadership structure has disadvantages for leaders.

 Transactional Leader

-If a manager's attention is only given to measuring the performance of their staff, they likely aren't engaging in development opportunities that will help them grow into roles higher up in the organization.
+If a manager's attention is focused solely on measuring their staff's performance, they likely aren't engaging in development opportunities that will help them grow into higher-level roles in the organization.

 Short-Term Rather Than Long-Term

 This type of leadership is really focused on short-term goals and fails to plan for the future.
-Rather than looking at the big picture, transactional leaders are focused on quick wins and instant results.
+Rather than focusing on the big picture, transactional leaders prioritize quick wins and immediate results.

 Leader Focused on Short Term Goals